TL;DR

 The Future of Sales Compensation: What's Changing?

-Sales compensation is a strategic system that’s adapting to a new era of selling.
-As organizations embrace product-led growth, hybrid sales teams, and data-driven decisions, the traditional “set it and forget it” compensation model is quickly becoming obsolete.
+Sales compensation now adapts to a new era of selling.
+As organizations adopt product-led growth and hybrid sales teams, the old "set it and forget it" model fades fast.

 Here's what's changing and how to stay ahead of the curve.